componentjs/resolver.js/README.md

 - `ref` - git reference such as `master`, `v1.0.0`, etc.
 - `version` - the semantic version, if any

-### var nodes = resolver.flatten(tree, [filter])
+### var nodes = resolver.flatten(tree)

-Flattens a tree, ideal for building.
+Flattens a tree for building in the proper dependency order.
 You can also manipulate the tree if you'd like.
-The optional `filter` function allows you to include or exclude nodes, particularly for multiple builds.
-The default `filter` is `function () { return true }` which includes everything.

 ## License